Zara and Mike Tindall reveal baby daughter’s name

 Lena is 19th in line to the throne and the Queen and the Duke of Edinburgh’s seventh great-grandchild.

-In 2014, Mike Tindall unveiled Mia’s name via his Twitter account, saying: “For everyone who has asked what our daughters name, it’s Mia Grace Tindall.”
+In 2014, Mike Tindall unveiled Mia’s name via his Twitter account, saying: “For everyone who has asked what our daughter's name is, it’s Mia Grace Tindall.”

 The baby is also a second cousin to Prince George and Princess Charlotte and their younger brother Prince Louis, who was born just under two months ago.